-Manufacture of veterinary medicinal products involve operations of purchase of materials, production, quality control, release, storage, shipment of finished products and the related controls.
+Manufacturing of veterinary pharmaceutical products involves a number of operations such as purchase of materials, production, quality control, release, storage, shipment of finished products and the related controls.
 Such operations need to be carried out according to Good Manufacturing Practices (GMP) that forms an important part of a comprehensive system of quality assurance.
-Adherence to GMP ensures that veterinary medicinal products are manufactured to meet quality standards required for their intended use.
+Adherence to GMP ensures that veterinary pharmaceutical products are manufactured to meet quality standards required for their intended use.

-In order to protect the animals and public against health hazards associated with the use of medicines and cope with advancement in pharmaceutical sciences and technology, TFDA has developed GMP guidelines for veterinary medicinal products.
+In order to protect the animals and public against health hazards associated with the use of veterinary medicines and cope with advancement in pharmaceutical sciences and technology, TMDA has developed GMP guidelines for veterinary pharmaceutical products.

-This guideline highlights in detail the principles of GMP that should be followed by all companies involved in any aspect of manufacturing of veterinary medicinal products for veterinary use.
-The guidelines targets both local and foreign manufacturers who intend to obtain marketing authorization in Tanzania and shall form the basis for licensing pharmaceutical manufacturers in the country.
-This is in line with the requirements of the Tanzania Food, Drugs and Cosmetics Act, Cap 219.
+These guidelines highlight in detail the principles of GMP that should be followed by all companies involved in any aspect of manufacturing of veterinary pharmaceutical products for veterinary use.
+The guidelines target both local and foreign manufacturers who intend to obtain marketing authorization in Tanzania and shall form the basis for licensing veterinary pharmaceutical manufacturers in the country.
+This is in line with the requirements of the Tanzania Medicines and Medical Devices Act, Cap 219.

-The document is divided into chapters and annexes.
-Chapter one (1) to fifteen (15) delineate the principles, general considerations and requirements for quality management, personnel, sanitation and hygiene, premises, equipment, material, documentation, good practices in production, good practices in quality control, contract production and analysis, complaints and product recalls, self-inspection and quality audits, qualification and validation, heating, ventilation and air conditioning (HVAC) system and water treatment.
+The document is divided into parts, chapters and annexes.
+Part I consist of principles, general considerations and requirements for veterinary manufacturing facilities.
+In this part, there are 14 chapters which delineate requirements for personnel, sanitation and hygiene, premises, equipment, materials, documentation, good practices in production, good practices in quality control, contract production and analysis, complaints and product recalls, self-inspection and quality audits, qualification and validation.